 The results will be considered in our Strategic Management Process.

-- Evonik generates 90 percent of sales with products and solutions whose sustainability performance is at least in line with the market reference (leader, driver, or performer category).
+- Evonik generates 91 percent of sales with products and solutions whose sustainability performance is at least in line with the market reference (leader, driver, or performer category)

 Life cycle assessments

 Life cycle assessments are a focal area of our sustainability analysis.
-The high expertise and extensive operational networking of our internal life cycle management group plays an important part in continually enhancing knowledge of the impact of our business activities.
+The high expertise and extensive operational networking of our internal life cycle management group play an important part in continually enhancing our knowledge of the impact of our business activities.
 A broad spectrum of life cycle assessments is used for this.
-In the future, we intend to use the findings for selective improvements such as more product-oriented measures to reduce our carbon footprint or improve water management at our sites worldwide.
+We use the findings for selective improvements such as more product-oriented measures to reduce our carbon footprint or improve water management at our sites worldwide.